 eCommerce trends for 2017- part 2

-As retailers continue to compete to achieve the perfect ecommerce experience, experts believes the importance of customer loyalty and experience will come to the forefront.
+As retailers continue to compete to achieve the perfect e-commerce experience, experts believe the importance of customer loyalty and experience will come to the forefront.
 With such a vast amount of choice when shopping online many consumers state they would gladly switch brands for a coupon.
-Solution is customer loyalty as one thing that cannot be underestimated.
-Requesting enough information on the website provides an opportunity to create full customer profile with ability to approach an individual based on their taste and create emotional bond.
-The real winners when it comes to customer loyalty schemes will be the ones who capture information about their customers as they shop and use this information to offer highly personalised promotions and rewards.
+The solution is customer loyalty as one thing that cannot be underestimated.
+Requesting enough information on the website provides an opportunity to create a full customer profile with the ability to approach an individual based on their taste and create an emotional bond.
+The real winners when it comes to customer loyalty schemes will be the ones who capture information about their customers as they shop and use this information to offer highly personalized promotions and rewards.

 e-Commerce companies may be in the business of selling merchandise, but those products, goods, or services might not be the initial draw for consumers (especially if those websites are in direct competition with larger retailers).
 People trust user-generated content 50% more than any other kind of media.
 So, if your client wants to draw traffic away from the competition, content creation may be one way to get a leg up on them.If you develop websites for e-retailers looking to expand their business this year, this is an especially important point to be aware of.
 Sure, you can optimize their product pages for search, but it’s just as important to equip WordPress with tools that will enable them to create content.

 SOCIAL MEDIA PLATFORMS

 Integrations with social media platforms, whether that’s communication, data, and product analysis, or direct purchasing, will become a lot more popular, especially as a means of communicating with customers (outside of just emails) and providing personalized support.“Messaging is becoming a more integral tool for business communications.
 Whether you’re coordinating your team, supporting customers, or selling directly through chat, it’s worth examining the role that these conversations can play to help grow your shop.” according to Shopify.